-ICSID Arbitration related expenses are for legal and other services provided to the Company in respect of the ICSID Arbitration which, for the three-month period ended March 31, 2020, were approximately \$1.7 million, reflecting activity following the Hearing in respect of preparing supplemental rebuttal documents and a response to the amicus curiae submission to the Tribunal by the European Commission.
-ICSID Arbitration activity in the corresponding quarter of 2019 was similarly limited to addressing matters ahead of the Respondent's rejoinder, including a response to an amicus curiae submission to the Tribunal by several non-governmental organisations opposed to the Project.
+ICSID Arbitration related expenses are for legal and other services provided to the Company in respect of the ICSID Arbitration which, for the three-month period ended June 30, 2020, were approximately \$2.8 million, primarily reflecting activity preparing answers to the Tribunal Questions following the Hearing together with preparation of supplemental rebuttal documents and a response to the amicus curiae submission to the Tribunal by the European Commission.
+ICSID Arbitration activity in the corresponding quarter of 2019 was limited to addressing matters ahead of the Respondent's rejoinder, filed in May 2019, and analyzing the rejoinder thereafter.

-Total payroll costs for the three-month period ended March 31, 2020 reflect a comparatively weaker Romanian Lei against the Canadian Dollar in the three-month period to March 31, 2020 compared to the same period in 2019, plus slightly reduced corporate headcount period on period.
+Total payroll costs for the three-month period ended June 30, 2020 reflect a comparatively weaker foreign exchange position between Romanian Lei and the Canadian Dollar in the three-month period to June, 2020 compared to the same period in 2019, together with one-off adjustments relating to the first quarter.